3mmaRand/gist-lm/docs/index.md

 ## Approach of this book

-Regression, *t*-tests and one-way ANOVA are fundamentally the same test and can all be carried out with the `lm()` function in R. However, it is common for *t*-tests and ANOVA to be taught using the `t.test()` and `aov()` functions respectively.
+Regression, *t*-tests and one-way ANOVA are special cases of a much more widely applicable statistical model known as the "general linear model".
+Since they are fundamentally the same test, all can be carried out with the `lm()` function in R. However, it is common for *t*-tests and ANOVA to be taught using the `t.test()` and `aov()` functions respectively.
 One reason for this is because their outputs are easier for beginners to understand and interpret.

 However, the output of `lm()` is more typical of statistical modelling functions in general and not using `lm()` for the relatively simple cases makes it more difficult for people to extend their the statistical repertoire.
 The approach taken in this book is to exploit preexisting knowledge of *t*-tests and ANOVA using `t.test()` and `aov()` to understand the output of `lm()`.
-This will make it easier to understand the output of `glm()`.
+This will make it easier to extend your statistical knowledge.

 ## Outline
 This book introduces the the Generalised Linear Model for two types of discrete response: